 Breath test is the most accessible testing available, because a small intestinal aspiration is rarely done in a clinical setting and requires a day procedure in a hospital or clinic.
 Breath testing is non-invasive, relatively affordable and can be done at home.

 For breath testing, I always recommend testing for 3 sugars – lactulose, glucose and fructose because invariably, most people will not test positive for all sugars.
 So, just testing lactulose for example may miss cases where the person would be positive for glucose or fructose.
-While that can be a bit tedious, it’s well worth it to get an accurate assessment of whether SIBO is likely to be present.
+While that can be a bit tedious, it’s well worth it to get an accurate assessment of whether SIBO is present.
+If budget is tight, a combination of fructose and lactulose is best, based on new information from Jason Hawrelak PhD.

 There is a special preparation period for the test involving diet and cessation of particular supplements.
 Also, each test sugar needs to be done on a separate day to prevent any overlap (ie. residual levels of the previous testing substance).

 I also routinely run stool testing alongside breath testing because I’ve found most people with SIBO also have dysbiosis in the large intestine and the symptoms almost always cross over.
 Depending on the individual case, I will either order Genova GI Effects or Diagnostic Solutions GI Map.
 What I love about the GI Effects test is that it is so thorough when looking at digestive function, along with reporting on the microbiome.
-The GI Map is better I think at detecting parasites and H. pylori, along with reporting on specific bacteria that can trigger autoimmune conditions.
+The GI Map is better at detecting parasites and opportunistic pathogens, along with reporting on specific bacteria that can trigger autoimmune conditions.
+One issue I do have with GI Map is that people often see a positive H. pylori result, but this does not indicate a H. pylori infection, merely the presence of the bacteria in stool.
+Further breath and antibody testing is appropriate here rather than just assuming H. pylori is a factor in an individual's digestive issues.
+H. pylori is actually a commensal species - it is supposed to be present and should only be treated in a specific set of circumstances.
+Many of my clients had antibiotic treatment for H. pylori and their digestive symptoms actually got much worse.

-A process of differential diagnosis is also important because when an individual presents with symptoms of IBS, there are around 30+ conditions that can cause the symptoms, not just SIBO.
+A process of differential diagnosis is also important because when an individual presents with symptoms of IBS, there are around 30+ conditions or underlying causes that can cause the symptoms, not just SIBO.
 So you may suspect you have SIBO, when in fact it is something else.

 Based on the results, I refer to the US consensus guidelines on breath tests to make a diagnosis, keeping in mind the possibility of false negatives.

-Additionally, if the SIBO was triggered by gastroenteritis, having a test for anti-vinculin and anti-CdtB antibodies (IBS Smart test) is essential because it will tell you if you need to be on regular SIBO antimicrobial treatment every year and whether prokinetics are needed long term.
+Additionally, if the SIBO was triggered by gastroenteritis, having a test for anti-vinculin and anti-CdtB antibodies - the IBS Smart test - is essential because it will tell you if you need to be on regular SIBO antimicrobial treatment every year and whether prokinetics are needed long term.

 What factors influence your individualised treatment?